yoanhdez/react-cc/README.md

 Redux is added for state management of the user list, allowing for a centralized store and predictable state changes throughout the application.

 - **`actions.ts`**: Contains action creators, which are functions that return action objects.
-These actions describe the events "handleAddNewUser", "handleDeleteUsers" and "addUsers" that occur in the application.
+These actions describe the adding user list, adding a new user, and deleting selected users events that occur in the application.
 - **`reducers.ts`**: Contains reducer functions, which specify how the application's state changes in response to actions.
 - **`store.ts`**: Creates the Redux store, which holds the application's state based on the global user interface.